Demi-urge/menace_sandbox/docs/stripe_billing_router.md

 API keys are pulled from a secure vault provider or fall back to baked‑in production values.
 A `RuntimeError` is raised if the keys are missing or empty.

+## Bot Invocation and Routing Rules

+Bots either import `stripe_billing_router` directly or use the compatibility wrapper `stripe_handler`.
+Each bot supplies a `"domain:name:category"` string which the router uses to look up billing information and attach the appropriate Stripe keys.

+Routing rules live in the global `BILLING_RULES` mapping inside `stripe_billing_router.py`.
+Edit this mapping at start‑up or use `register_override` for dynamic adjustments.

 ## Usage

 Bots are identified by a `"domain:name:category"` string.
 The router looks up